Blood is tested

 We ask the same questions again before each donation.
 It may take some time for antibodies made by the body to fight off an infection to become visible.
 This is due to the so-called window phase.

 The window phase is the period of time between contamination with a pathogen and the moment the first antibodies can be measured in the blood.
-For some diseases, the window phase may be up to one year.
+For some diseases, the window phase may be up several months.